Místico: New Japan Pro-Wrestling (2009–2011)

-Místico made his debut for New Japan Pro-Wrestling (NJPW) on January 4, 2009, at Wrestle Kingdom III in Tokyo Dome.
-Místico wrestled in the opening match, teaming with Prince Devitt, and Ryusuke Taguchi to defeat Averno, Gedo and Jado when Místico made Averno submit using his trademark move "La Mística".
-After the match, Místico said he would like to return to NJPW and challenge for the IWGP Junior Heavyweight Championship.
-On February 15, 2009, Místico successfully defended his CMLL Welterweight Championship against Mephisto on an NJPW show in Sumo Hall, Tokyo.
-Místico injured his knee during the match, although he was back in action by the end of the week.
-Místico, Misterioso Jr., and Okumura were scheduled to work for NJPW in early May but the tour was canceled due to the outbreak of the Swine flu pandemic.
+Místico debuted for New Japan Pro-Wrestling (NJPW) on January 4, 2009, at Wrestle Kingdom III in Tokyo Dome, where he, Prince Devitt and Ryusuke Taguchi defeated Averno, Gedo and Jado.
+After the match, he expressed his desire to return and challenge for Tiger Mask's IWGP Junior Heavyweight Championship.
+On February 15, Místico successfully defended his CMLL World Welterweight Championship against Mephisto in Sumo Hall.
+He injured his knee during the match, but was back in action by the end of the week.
+He, Misterioso Jr. and Okumura were scheduled to tour with NJPW in early May, which was canceled due to the outbreak of the swine flu pandemic.
+On August 15, Místico defeated Tiger Mask to become the new champion.
+He successfully defended the title against Jushin Thunder Liger on September 29, but lost it back to Tiger Mask on November 8 at Destruction '09.
+In January 2011, Místico returned to Japan for the CMLL and NJPW co-promoted Fantastica Mania 2011 tour.